MicrosoftDocs/azure-docs/articles/azure-arc/servers/manage-agent.md

 ### disconnect

-This parameter specifies a resource in Azure Resource Manager to delete the machine in Azure.
-It doesn't remove the agent from the machine; you must uninstall the agent separately.
+This parameter specifies a resource in Azure Resource Manager to delete from Azure Arc.
+Running this parameter doesn't remove the agent from the machine; you must uninstall the agent separately.
 After the machine is disconnected, you can re-register it with Azure Arc-enabled servers using `azcmagent connect` so a new resource is created for it in Azure.

 > [!NOTE]
 > If you have deployed one or more Azure VM extensions to your Azure Arc-enabled server and you delete its registration in Azure, the extensions are still installed.
 Depending on the extension installed, it's actively performing its function.
 Any machine intended to be retired or no longer managed by Azure Arc-enabled servers should first have its extensions removed before removing its registration from Azure.